The Company of the Year, Member of the Year, Instructor of the Year, and Volunteer of the Year award winners for the following board years are:

 APICS Los Angeles Chapter established a Volunteer of the Year program to recognize the outstanding volunteer of the year within the local chapter.
 This award is presented annually to a member whose accomplishments have been acknowledged as superior.
 The Board of Directors or any APICS Los Angeles member, in good standing, may nominate any current volunteer who meets the qualifications.

 APICS Los Angeles Chapter established an Instructor of the Year program to recognize the outstanding instructor of the year within the local chapter.
 This award is presented annually to an instructor whose instructin and support of other instructors has been acknowledged as superior.
 The Board of Directors or any APICS Los Angeles Chapter member, in good standing, may nominate any current instructor, in good standing, who meets the qualifications.

 Refer to our Instructor Listing. (under construction)

 The C-BAR Program encourages strong organizational management practices, including solid strategic planning, continuity among leadership, and recruiting and retaining members.
 Individual members also benefit by learning management skills that translate to on-the-job success.
 These skills involve stronger communication techniques, enhanced writing abilities, expanded leadership acumen, and sound financial practices.

-The Chapter's C-Bar submission is generally coordinated by the President and Executive Vice President of a Board term; the Executive VP becomes President in the following Board term year.
+The Chapter's C-Bar submission is generally coordinated by the President and Executive Vice President of a Board term.
 (In the absence of an Executive Vice President, the President may recruit other Board members as needed.)
 Gold status is the highest evaluated level - Platinum is awarded on the fifth consecutive year of Gold.
-The APICS Los Angeles Chapter submissions/standings and the Chapter President leading the submission process:
+The APICS Los Angeles Chapter submissions/standings and the Chapter President leading the submission process include: